 - Earnings recognition, where appropriate, reflects the inherent risks of positions taken to generate profits. - All LOBs are measured with earnings and balance sheets as though they were stand-alone companies.
 This approach is reflected in arms-length agreements and market-based pricing for revenue sharing among businesses, funds transfer pricing, expense allocations and capital allocations. - 4.4 Integrating risk with the compensation framework We integrate risk management into individual employee evaluations and compensation decisions and use balancing mechanisms, such as risk-adjusted metrics, deferrals, clawbacks and multi-year year vesting on long-term incentives to seek to ensure that compensation considers the relationship of near-term rewards to longer-term risks. - The Firm has always incorporated risk management in its employee evaluation and compensation decisions.
-In 2013, this was further enhanced by use of a consistent performance checklist for employees identified as Tier 1 Employees and / UK Code Staff material risk takers of the firm under guidance of the Federal Reserve in US (Tier 1), European Banking Authority and Prudential Regulation Authority in the UK (Code Staff).
+In 2013, this was further enhanced by use of a consistent performance checklist for employees identified asTier 1 Employees and / or UK Code Staff.
 The checklist considers four categories of performance: Business Results, Client Focus, People Leadership, and Risk and Control.
 The three expectations specific to Risk and Control and regulatory performance are: (1) Drives a robust risk/control environment (2)Demonstrates expected risk/control behaviours and (3) Identifies, escalates and remediates issues - The use of risk-adjusted financial results in compensation arrangements seeks to ensure that longer-term risks are first quantified and then applied in current-year incentives.
-Therefore for certain risk, credit and other senior employees, incentive compensation in the current year would be appropriately affected by a number of factors, such as capital charges, valuation adjustments, reserving, and other factors resulting from the consideration of long-term risks.

-Stringent recovery provisions are in place for incentive awards (cash and equity incentive compensation).
+Therefore for certain risk, credit and other senior employees, incentive compensation in the current year would be appropriately affected by a number of factors, such as capital charges, valuation adjustments, reserving, and other factors resulting from the consideration of long-term risks. - Stringent, comprehensive recovery provisions are in place for incentive awards (cash and equity incentive compensation).